StreetLamb/rojak/README.md

 | **debug**             | `bool`  | If `True`, enables debug logging                                                                                                                       |

-Once `client.run()` is finished (after potentially multiple calls to agents and tools) it will return a Response containing all the relevant updated state.
+Once `rojak.run()` is finished (after potentially multiple calls to agents and tools) it will return a Response containing all the relevant updated state.
 Specifically, the new messages, the last Agent to be called, and the most up-to-date context_variables.
-You can pass these values (plus new user messages) in to your next execution of `client.run()` to continue the interaction where it left off.
+You can pass these values (plus new user messages) in to your next execution of `rojak.run()` to continue the interaction where it left off.

 #### `OrchestratorResponse` Fields